k8hertweck/HertweckLabSOPs/MLphylogenetics.md

 >PhyML also has a menu-based command line interface which you can access by entering `phyml`

->search for best-scoring ML tree and run 1000 bootstrap replicates under GTR+G and otherwise default parameters
+>search for best-scoring ML tree and run 1000 bootstrap replicates under GTR+G from sequential phylip alignment (default tree searching options in effect).
+Change to -b 0 to skip bootstrap analysis.

->`phyml -i XXX.phy -d nt -n 1 -b 1000 -run_id XXX -m GTR -f m -c 4 -a e -o tlr -s NNI`
+>`phyml -i XXX.phy -d nt -q -n 1 -b 1000 -run_id XXX -m GTR -f m -c 4 -a e -o tlr -s NNI`